-146 The Fe3+-citrate system is regulated by the anti-sigma/ECF sigma factor pair FecR/FecI via CSS (Angerer et al., 1995; Härle et al. 1995; Mahren and Braun, 2003), which in the 147 presence of iron is repressed by Fur-Fe2+ (Figure 1A).
-Under conditions of iron depletion 148 and presence of Fe3+-citrate, Fur does not bind the DNA, and the OMP receptor protein 149 FecA has a dual role: it transports the Fe3+-citrate complexes across the outer membrane 150 and is involved in signaling the extracellular presence of these complexes to the genetic 151 machinery in the cytoplasm (Brooks and Buchanan, 2008).
-The C-terminal portion of 152 FecA forms a beta barrel (with twenty-two anti-parallel beta-strands) that spans the outer 153 membrane, modeling a pore that is occluded by a plug domain that prevents the unspecific 154 diffusion of large molecules.
-The plug must undergo conformational changes to allow the 155 opening of the pore to facilitate transport.
-Fe3+-citrate is first adsorbed from the medium 156 157 by aromatic residues located in the external pocket of FecA and from there it is transferred to its high-affinity binding site, which is formed mainly of several arginine residues that 158 bind the negatively charged ferric citrate (Ferguson et al., 2002).
-Binding of Fe3+-citrate 159 to FecA provokes structural changes in two extracellular loops involved in the iron 160 161 complex transport (Ferguson et al., 2002; Yue et al., 2003) and in a small loop in the plug 162 domain that seems to play a role in the transmission of the signal to TonB (Buchanan et al., 1999; Brooks and Buchanan, 2008).
-FecA interacts with TonB through the TonB box 163 domain (which also changes its conformation by Fe3+-citrate binding) and it is able to 164 165 transport iron through the periplasmic FecB protein and the ABC transporter FecCDE to the cytoplasm (Staudenmaier et al., 1989).
-In the cytoplasm, a ferric reductase catalyzes 166 the release of Fe^{2+} from the citrate complexes (Miethke et al., 2011), although other 167 168 enzymes may also be implicated in this process (Miethke and Marahiel, 2007).
+The Fe3+-citrate system is regulated by the anti-sigma/ ECF sigma factor pair FecR/FecI via CSS (Angerer et al., 1995; Härle et al., 1995; Mahren and Braun, 2003), which in the presence of iron is repressed by Fur-Fe2+ (Fig. 1A).
+Under conditions of iron depletion and presence of Fe3+-citrate, Fur does not bind the DNA.
+The OMP receptor protein FecA has a dual role: it transports the Fe3+-citrate complexes across the outer membrane and is involved in signaling the extracellular presence of these complexes to the genetic machinery in the cytoplasm (Brooks and Buchanan, 2008).
+The C-terminal portion of FecA forms a beta barrel (with twenty-two anti-parallel beta-strands) that spans the outer membrane, modeling a pore that is occluded by a plug domain that prevents the unspecific diffusion of large molecules.
+The plug must undergo conformational changes to allow the opening of the pore to facilitate transport.
+Fe3+-citrate is first adsorbed from the medium by aromatic residues located in the external pocket of FecA and from there it is transferred to its high-affinity binding site, which is formed mainly of several arginine residues that bind the negatively charged ferric citrate (Ferguson et al., 2002).
+Binding of Fe3+citrate to FecA provokes structural changes in two extracellular loops involved in the iron complex transport (Ferguson et al., 2002; Yue et al., 2003) and in a small loop in the plug domain that seems to play a role in the transmission of the signal to TonB (Buchanan et al., 1999; Brooks and Buchanan, 2008).
+FecA interacts with TonB through the TonB box domain (which also changes its conformation by Fe3+-citrate binding) and it is able to transport iron through the periplasmic FecB protein and the ABC transporter FecCDE (Fig. 1B) to the cytoplasm (Staudenmaier et al., 1989).
+In the cytoplasm, a ferric reductase catalyzes the release of Fe2+ from the citrate complexes (Miethke et al., 2011), although other enzymes may also be implicated in this process (Miethke and Marahiel, 2007).

-FecA belongs to the group of TonB-dependent transporters (TBDT) (Noinaj et al., 2010), 169 170 and receives energy from the complex TonB-ExbB-ExbD, which is anchored to the 171 cytoplasmic membrane and extends into the periplasm.
-Additionally, the N-terminal domain of FecA interacts with the C-terminal domain of the inner membrane anti-sigma 172 173 factor FecR, which then releases FecI to recruit the core RNAP and binds to the promoters to initiate transcription of the clusters fecIR and fecABCDE to accelerate the uptake of 174 Fe3+-citrate (Figure 1B) (Van Hove et al., 1990; Wriedt et al., 1995; Mahren and Braun, 175 2003).
-176 these conditions, it would be more susceptible to be degraded by proteolysis, probably by the protease RseP (Braun et al., 2006).
+FecA belongs to the group of TonB-dependent transporters (TBDT) (Noinaj et al., 2010), and receives energy from the complex TonB-ExbB-ExbD, which is anchored to the cytoplasmic membrane and extends into the periplasm.
+Additionally, the N-terminal domain of FecA interacts with the C-terminal domain of the inner membrane anti-sigma factor FecR, which then releases FecI to recruit the core RNAP and binds to the promoters to initiate transcription of the clusters fecIR and fecABCDE to accelerate the uptake of Fe3+-citrate (Fig. 1B) (Van Hove et al., 1990; Wriedt et al., 1995; Mahren and Braun, 2003).

 The pair FecR/FecI does not function as a canonical anti-sigma/sigma pair because FecR is also required for full FecI activity, probably by inducing the binding of FecI to the core RNAP (Mahren and Braun, 2003).
-The positive role of FecR on FecI could also be due to the fact that the ECF sigma factor might be unstable in the absence of FecR, and under
+The positive role of FecR on FecI could also be due to the fact that the ECF sigma factor might be unstable in the absence of FecR, and under these conditions, it would be more susceptible to be degraded by proteolysis, probably by the protease RseP (Braun et al., 2006).